Things to Do in Lisbon, Portugal

 3 | Walk Tram 28’s Route

-No doubt you will want to catch a tram along the famous route, but we would also suggest walking it.
+No doubt you will want to route a tram along the famous route, but we would also suggest routing it.
 Tram 28 is the one you’re looking for.
-We stayed at the top of the hill in Graça but if you’re at the bottom you can always catch the tram up to this stop and walk back down.
-We jumped on the tram one night and it was jam packed.
-It has very much become a tourist attraction now instead of a form of public transport for the locals.
+We stayed at the top of the hill in Graça, but if you’re at the bottom, you can always catch the tram up to this stop and walk back down.
+We jumped on the tram one nig, ht and it was jam-packed.
+It has become a tourist attraction rather than a form of public transport for locals.

 But once you have that out of your system, take a walk along the same route back to the centre.
-You will see all the amazing spots the route has to offer in the Alfama district like the cathedral.
+You route all the amazing spots the route has to offer in the Alfar Route, like the cathedral.
 You can stop and scoff your face with a Pastéis de Nata from Cantinho da Sé.
 If you do make it to Graça, take a stroll to Miradouro da Graça and enjoy the view.
-We’d also suggest getting lost while you’re on this route, too.
-Take a random turn and head down some stairs and see where you end up.
+We’d also suggest getting lost along this route.
+Take a random turn, read down some stairs, and see where you end up.

-The beauty of the Alfama district are all the tiny little streets where only feet can go.
-On New Year’s Eve we got lost down the backstreets.
+The beauty of the Alfama district lies in its tiny, narrow streets, meant only for feet.
+On New Year’s Eve, we got lost down the backstreets.
 We came across a lady selling chocolate cups filled with cherry liquor from her living room.
 You will come across loads of cool little restaurants that play music in the evenings.
-This music is called Fado and whatever you do, don’t do what Joel did and talk while they are playing.
+This music is called Fado, and whatever you do, don’t do what Joel did and talk while they are playing.
 Keep your gob shut and remain in absolute silence!
 You will get some evil glares from the locals if you don’t…

 4 | Visit the National Sanctuary of Christ the King

 This thing is massive.
-You won’t believe how big until you get right up to it.
-It’s hard to describe how big it is but it’s 110 metres tall and it’s built entirely of concrete.
-Inspired by the Christ the Redeemer statue of Rio de Janeiro, it was built in 1959 to express thanks for the Portuguese being spared the effects of the Second World War.
+You won’t believe how big it is until you get right up to it.
+It’s hard to describe how big it is, but it’s 110 metres tall, and it’s built entirely of concrete.
+Inspired by the Christ the Redeemer statue in Rio de Janeiro, it was built in 1959 to express gratitude for the Portuguese government’s sparing of the effects of the Second World War.
 It’s not only an impressive structure.
-The views are too with spectacular views across the city and the 25 de Abril bridge.
+The views across the city and the 25 de Abril Bridge are spectacular.

-Like most cities, Lisbon is full of the usual tourist things to do but the outdoors is where Lisbon really sets itself apart with its tiled buildings, ornate architecture and colour.
-There are loads of things to do and these are just a few of our recommendations to enable you to get around the city and see the highlights.
-Checkout the itinerary and map below for other places we visited.
-In addition to the tiled buildings and amazing architecture is the artwork around the city.
-When you get lost in Alfama, you might just come across some of the wonderful works of art like the stuff below.
+Like most cities, Lisbon is full of the usual tourist things to do, but the outdoors is where it really sets itself apart, with its tiled buildings, ornate architecture, and colour.
+There are loads of things to do, and these are just a few of our recommendations to enable you to get around the city and see the highlights.
+Check out the itinerary and map below for other places we visited.
+In addition to the tiled buildings and striking architecture, the city is dotted with artwork.
+When you get lost in Alfama, you might just come across some of the wonderful works of art, like the stuff below.
 We ended up using a couple of these as landmarks to help find our way around the maze of streets.

 5 | Final thoughts

-We love a good European beer and Portugal’s Super Bock is no exception.
+We love a good European beer, and Portugal’s Super Bock is no exception.
 Refreshing in the afternoon sun!
 Although when you drink these beers in the UK, they never quite taste the same as when you’re overseas, do they?
 We travelled with another couple, which is quite unusual for us.
 But it was nice to experience Lisbon with other people.
-It’s quite refreshing to travel with others who are quite happy to crack on with their own plans.
-We tend to spend a lot of time on foot whereas our travel partners liked the bus tours to soak up the audible history and the best bit of this – they got to brief us up over tapas and happy hour at the end of the day!
+It’s pretty refreshing to travel with others who are pretty happy to crack on with their own plans.
+We tend to spend a lot of time on foot, whereas our travel partners liked the bus tours to soak up the audible history, and the best bit of this – they got to brief us up over tapas and happy hour at the end of the day!

 Before we sign off, here is one last tip – avoid the Yellow Boat Tour.
 Take the ferry to Cacilhas instead, you pretty much see the same things!
 Lisbon doesn’t have the prettiest of rivers.
 What you can see from land is better than what you will see on the boat.